-The Bonds will be dated and bear interest from the date of their initial delivery, will be fully registered as to both principal and interest, and will be in the denomination of \$5,000 or any integral multiple thereof within each maturity of the Bonds.
+The Bonds will be dated and bear interest from the date of their initial delivery, will be fully registered as to both principal and interest, and will be in the denomination of \$5,000 or any integral multiple thereof within each maturity of a series.
 When issued, the Bonds will be registered in the name of Cede & Co. as Registered Owner and nominee of The Depository Trust Company, New York, New York ("DTC").

-The Bonds will bear interest payable semiannually on each June 1 and December 1, beginning June 1, 2016, to their maturities or prior redemption.
+The 2015B Bonds will bear interest payable semiannually on each June 1 and December 1, beginning June 1, 2016, to their maturities or prior redemption.
+The 2015C Bonds will bear interest payable semiannually on each January 1 and July 1, beginning January 1, 2016, to their maturities or prior redemption.
 Interest will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
-The Bonds will mature on the dates and in the years and amounts and bear interest at the rates set forth on page i of this Official Statement.
+The Bonds will mature on the dates and in the years and amounts set forth on pages i and ii of this Official Statement.

 DTC will act as securities depository for the Bonds.
 Individual purchases may be made in book-entry form only, and purchasers will not receive certificates representing their interest in the Bonds purchased.
-For so long as Cede & Co. is the Registered Owner of the Bonds, as nominee of DTC, references herein to the Registered Owners or Bond owners will mean Cede & Co. and will not mean the "Beneficial Owners" of the Bonds.
+For so long as Cede

+& Co. is deemed to be the Registered Owner of the Bonds, as nominee of DTC, references herein to the Registered Owners or Bond owners will mean Cede & Co. and will not mean the "Beneficial Owners" of the Bonds.
 In this Official Statement, the term "Beneficial Owner" means the person for whom a DTC participant acquires an interest in the Bonds.

 The principal of and interest on the Bonds are payable by the fiscal agent of the State of Washington (currently U.S. Bank National Association) (the "Bond Registrar").
-For so long as all Bonds are in fully immobilized form, payments of principal thereof and interest thereon will be made in accordance with the operational arrangements of DTC referred to in the Letter of Representations between the County and DTC.
-DTC, in turn, is obligated to remit such principal and interest to DTC participants for subsequent disbursement to the Beneficial Owners of the Bonds, as further described herein in Appendix E-Book-Entry System.
+For so long as all Bonds are in fully immobilized form, payments of principal thereof and interest thereon will be made in accordance with the operational arrangements of DTC referred to in the Letter of Representations between the County and DTC which, in turn, is obligated to remit such principal and interest to DTC participants for subsequent disbursement to the Beneficial Owners of the Bonds, as further described herein in Appendix E-Book-Entry System.

-Redemption
+Optional Redemption

-Optional Redemption.
-The County reserves the right to redeem outstanding Bonds maturing on or after December 1, 2026, in whole or in part, at any time on or after December 1, 2025, at the price of par plus accrued interest, if any, to the date fixed for redemption.
+The 2015B Bonds maturing on and after December 1, 2026, are subject to redemption prior to their stated maturity at the option of the County in whole or in part, at any time on or after December 1, 2025, at the price of par plus accrued interest, if any, to the date fixed for redemption.